How to Make a Song with Suno

 Getting Started: Open Suno

 The appealing detail about how to make a song with Suno is that it has a free plan and runs directly in your browser.
-Anyone with a web browser can start creating music and composing their tunes.
+Anyone with a web browser can start creating music and composing.
 You can also download the app on your phone and make music on the go.

 Visit Suno's website, log in, and go straight to the Create section.

 The interface is uncluttered and user-friendly.
-At the top left, you can switch between Simple and Custom mode.
-In the same bar, you’ll see how many credits you have left (50 credits equal 10 songs).
+At the top left, you can switch between Simple and Advanced mode.
+You can check your remaining credits in the same bar (50 credits are equivalent to 10 songs).

 Step 1: Start Writing Your Lyrics / Prompts